 Cadbury Creme Egg’s full-journey entertainment campaign with Amazon Ads

-Cadbury has been the nation’s favourite chocolate bar for nearly 200 years and was recently voted Brand of the Year 2019.1 Founded in Birmingham in 1824 by John Cadbury, the company believes that there is “a glass and a half” of generosity in everyone.
-Cadbury has a wide range of well-loved chocolate bars, sweets and beverages, including the iconic Cadbury Dairy Milk, Cadbury Roses, Cadbury Creme Egg, Bournville and new products such as Dark Milk and Freddo Little Treasures.
+Cadbury has been the nation’s favourite chocolate bar for nearly 200 years and was recently voted Brand of the Year 2019.1 Founded in Birmingham in 1824 by John Cadbury, the company believes there is "a glass and a half" of generosity in everyone.
+Cadbury has a wide range of well-loved chocolate bars, sweets, and beverages, including the iconic Cadbury Dairy Milk, Cadbury Roses, Cadbury Creme Egg, Bournville, and new products such as Dark Milk and Freddo Little Treasures.

-Cadbury Creme Egg is the UK’s number-one confectionery brand in retail sales value at Easter.2 However, this leading position makes it challenging for Cadbury to increase brand penetration from their core audience.
+Cadbury Creme Egg is the UK’s number-one confectionery brand in retail sales value at Easter.2 However, this leading position makes is challenging for Cadbury to increase brand penetration from their core audience.
 The brand drives most of its Creme Egg sales with the 35+ audience,3 who grew up loving this unique product.
 However, the brand wanted to attract more 18- to 34-year-olds who weren’t buying the products.
-The brand realized that their growth audience was paying attention to something else than chocolate – entertainment.
-In fact, while most people in the UK streamed an average 1 hour and 11 minutes, 16- to 34-year-olds watched more – two hours a day on average.4
+The brand realized that their growth audience was paying attention to something else than chocolate—entertainment.
+In fact, while most people in the UK streamed an average 1 hour and 11 minutes, 16- to 34-year-olds watched more—two hours a day on average.4

 Extending from Cadbury Creme Egg’s "EATertainment" channel, Amazon Ads produced two entertaining short films, "All in Goo Time" and "The Eggscapade" (watch the videos here).
 We uploaded both films on Prime Video via Prime Video Direct.

-- The campaign drove a strong GBP 1.35 ROI (return on investment) across offline and online sales.5 The IRI measured a 5% off-line sales uplift for Creme Egg during the campaign (versus 3% benchmark).6
+- The campaign drove a strong £1.35 ROI (return on investment) across off-line and online sales.5 The IRI measured a 5% off-line sales uplift for Creme Egg during the campaign (versus 3% benchmark).6

 - Cadbury Creme eggs entered the "Best Sellers" on Amazon.co.uk for the first time for last two weeks of March and the first week of April 2020.
 7